arthurgassner/swissenergy-frontend/docs/conclusion.md

 # Conclusion

-## Our ML Solution
+## Summary

 <figure markdown="span">
   ![Image title](assets/conclusion/vps_github_docker_cron.png){ width="100%" }
   <figcaption>Our final ML solution.</figcaption>
 </figure>

+And here we are!
+An end-to-end ML solution, that our user can actually benefit from.

+We're nearing the end of our journey.
+As outlined before, the steps towards a deployed model were as follows:

+1. **Problem understanding**: What problem are we trying to solve?
+In what context?
+2. **Data ingestion**: What data can we access to solve this problem?
+How?
+3. **Exploratory Data Analysis (EDA)**: What does that data look like?
+4. **Modelling**: How can we use that data to solve our problem?
+5. **Industrialization**: How can we prepare our solution for it to be used by other people?
+6. **Deployment**: How can the people having the initial problem use our solution?

 ## Potential future work

-Building this side-project, I kept going back and improving things I had built in previous steps.<br>
+Building this side-project, I kept going back and improving things I had built in previous stages.<br>
 This iterative approach is normal, and fundamental to the ML engineering work.

-Despite this nature, an unused ML solution is a failed ML solution. <br>
+Regardless, an **unused ML solution is a failed ML solution**.
+As such, we must get to the last stage -- deployment -- and ship.
+Doing so fosters insights, and improvement ideas.

-Hence, we must deliver something.
-As such, this page serves as a summary of potential next steps.
+!!! tip "Make it work, make it right, make it fast"
+    To deliver, we must get to the end.

+    It is easy -- especially as engineers -- to get lost in premature optimization.
+To go forward:

+    First, **make it work**.<br>
+    Then, **make it right**.<br>
+    Finally, **make it fast**.<br>

+A trick we can use to prevent us from premature optimization is to gather our improvement ideas somewhere, so that we know when to look **_if_** these improvements end up making sense.
+This section is this project's somewhere.

 ### Data ingestion